instacart/Snacks/src/components/Buttons/docs/Radio.md

   <Radio id="radio2">Label auto-generated</Radio>
 </div>
 ```
-**Important!** If you attach a label to a checkbox manually, make sure you set the line-height and margin-left properties as per the example above.
+**Important!** If you attach a label to a radio button manually, make sure you set the line-height and margin-left properties as per the example above.

 ### Groups
 To create a radio group where only one button can be selected [see here](#radiogroup).